NelsonHMalbone/APOD/README.md

 getting the config file to work correctly so i can hide the api key. solve it with config.py i was forgetting to import the file

-problemnow is figuring out how to center the project with using some html work or using the col1,col2.col3 method.
+problem now is figuring out how to center the project with using some html work or using the col1,col2.col3 method.

+now the next problem is to figure out how to host this project so its useable